 You might wonder why a guy with a diagnosed anxiety disorder chooses to watch such things but it’s really quite simple.
 The answer comes in yet-another Murrow quote: ‘in learning how others have faced their problems — this has given me fresh ideas about how to tackle mine.’
 I learn something from every documentary I watch and yesterday, I learned something else.

-Here’s the deal: we don’t have the market cornered on what the end of the world looks like anymore.
+We don’t have the market cornered on what the end of the world looks like anymore.
 Maybe we never did.
 The fact is, there are people who are living that nightmare every single day and none of them are as photogenic as Jennifer Lawrence.
 What a sick joke it must be for them to realize that we spend time watching actors pretending to survive while they struggle to survive every hour of every day.

 Where dystopian stories fail is quite simple.
 They put protagonists in the center of the horror of their human society that all change rests upon.
 Plucky hero overcomes all odds to change the system.
 Maybe she even meets a cute boy or two!
 The stories have become stale cliches; Twitter lampoons them mercilessly and they deserve it.